Lone Star Iconoclast

 Shortly after publication of the editorial, due to an immediate lack of local support and funding, the newspaper was transformed into an independent national publication, with emphasis on politics and stories that other members of the mainstream media often tend to ignore or dismiss as left-wing conspiracy theories, such as the dangers of depleted uranium radiation, certain attacks upon First Amendment rights (notably only ones that are restrictive to the voice of the radical left) and their perceived costs of America's War on Drugs.

 In August 2005, the Iconoclast provided extensive coverage of Cindy Sheehan’s journey to Crawford to ask the president "for what noble cause" her son Casey died in Iraq.
 This coverage resulted in the Iconoclast staff writing a book, The Vigil — 26 Days In Crawford, Texas, which was designed to detail how a peaceful series of protests can be held and to document an event that gave life to this century's first major anti-war movement.
 The book was self-published; it has not been determined how many if any copies actually were sold.

 In August 2006, the Iconoclast published a story titled "Under Fire!
 U.S. Army Intelligence Analyst Targeted For Suggesting New Independent 9/11 Investigation".
 The investigative piece was penned by reporter Stephen Webster, and was widely circulated among the 9/11 Truth Movement.
 The 9/11 Truth Movement is a conspiracy theory movement exploring possible connections between the Bush administration and the September 11, 2001 attacks.
 The story detailed the plight of Sergeant First Class Donald Buswell, an Army intelligence analyst and veteran of both wars in Iraq.
 SFC Buswell is the holder of a Purple Heart for injuries sustained in April 2004, when his convoy was hit by a rocket.

 SFC Buswell, the Iconoclast revealed, had responded to a mass e-mail about the September 11, 2001 conspiracy theories.
 Buswell argued to the sender that there are many unanswered questions about the events of that day, and claimed he feels a new investigation is necessary.
 The following day, Buswell was placed under investigation by Colonel Luke S. Green, Chief of Staff of Fifth Army in Ft.
 Sam Houston, Texas, for "making statements disloyal to the United States."

 Usually featured each week in the Iconoclast is a cover story (an interview).
 The contents include national, state, and local news stories, plus a wide variety of opinion columns by writers from throughout the country, plus a staff-written editorial on a current topic.

-The online edition newspaper may be accessed at its website, www.lonestaricon.com.
-The print edition is published monthly and is available through subscriptions.